prefix-dev/pixi/docs/features/pixi_global_manifest.md

 pixi global upgrade [ENV]...
 ```

-Add package `PACKAGE` to environment `ENV`.
+Add package `PACKAGE` to an existing environment `ENV`.
-If environment `ENV` does not yet exist, then it will be created.
+If environment `ENV` does not exist, it will return with an error.
 ```
 pixi global add --environment ENV PACKAGE
 ```